blessed-sibanda/classroom-ui/README.md

-# Skeleton App
+# Classroom

-This is a classroom angular application with authentication and authorization features.
-It is designed to be as simple as possible so that it is easy to extend and can be used as a base application for developing different **MEAN** applications.
+This is a simple online classroom application built with Angular 13 and Angular Material.

 ## Feature breakdown

-- **Sign up**: Users can register by creating a new account using an email address
+- **Multiple Roles**: Users can have either educator or student role
-- **User list**: Any visitor can see a list of all registered users
+- **Course Managment**: Educators can create & publish courses and their lessons
-- **Authentication**: Registered users can sign-in and sign-out
+- **Course Catalog**: Users can browse and enroll/un-enroll on courses
-- **Protected user profile**: Only registered users can view individual user details after signing in
+- **Progress Tracking**: Students can mark lessons as completed and track their progress on courses
-- **Authorized user edit and delete**: Only a registered and authenticated user can edit or remove their own user account details
+- **Course Stats**: Courses statistic are shown on each course page

 ## Development server